luiseduardobatista/dotfiles/README.md

 - Clone this repository locally to `~/.dotfiles`
 - Verify any `ansible-galaxy` plugins are updated
 - Run this playbook with the values in `~/.config/dotfiles/values.yaml`

-## Known Issues

-### Neovim Updates

-Sometimes the cloning task in `neovim` role fails due to conflicts with the repository history.
-The easiest solution is to delete the repository at `~/Development/repository/github.com/neovim/neovim` and let the playbook clone it again.

 [preview]: https://github.com/ALT-F4-LLC/dotfiles/blob/main/TheAltF4Stream.gif "The Alt-F4 Stream"